nvidian7/aws-cdk-leaderboard/README.md

-# Welcome to your CDK Python project!
+# Simple leaderboard project

-This is a blank project for Python development with CDK.
+This is a project for mobile game leaderboard service via aws cdk as a IaC.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.